multiversx/mx-exchange-docs/docs/guides/how-to-close-position.md

 8. In the case of Farm positions you will receive an LP position.
 For the other types of positions you will receive the initial\* tokens
 9. Click on “Withdraw”
 10. You will be asked to confirm 1 transaction, as per your login method -> confirm
-11. The transaction will be sent and your new balances will be automatically updated, pending the transactions’ execution
+11. The transaction will be sent and your new balances will be automatically updated, pending the transaction's execution

 :::tip
 Liquidity positions are subject to Impermanent Loss\